mariusz-schimke/GiGraph/README.md

 ## Clusters example

-A cluster subgraph represented by the **DotCluster** class is a special type of subgraph whose appearance can be customized (as opposed to a normal subgraph, represented by the **DotSubgraph** class).
-If supported, the layout engine used to render it, will do the layout so that the nodes belonging to the cluster are drawn together, with the entire drawing of the cluster contained within a bounding rectangle.
+A cluster is represented by the **DotCluster** class.
+It is a special type of subgraph whose appearance can be customized (as opposed to the subgraph represented by the **DotSubgraph** class).
+If supported, the layout engine used to render a cluster subgraph, will do the layout so that the nodes belonging to the cluster are drawn together, with the entire drawing of the cluster contained within a bounding rectangle.

 *Note that cluster subgraphs are not part of the DOT language, but solely a syntactic convention adhered to by certain of the layout engines.*

-Cluster subgraphs do not support setting custom node layout the way normal subgraphs do, but they do support setting common style of nodes and edges within it.
+Cluster subgraphs do not support setting custom node layout the way normal subgraphs do, but they do support setting common style of nodes and edges within them.

 ```c#
 using GiGraph.Dot.Entities.Attributes.Enums;